Klumpito/jdraw/README.md

 ## Assignment 9 - Decorators
 Last Commit: 5bd1547

 The abstract class `Decorator` makes sure that each decorator knows its own figure it decorates.
 But it is up to each implementing class to make sure that the figure methods are called!

+## Assignment 10 - Commands
+Last Commit: cc3bc62

+The `CommandHandler` implements the command pattern.
+Most of the commands are already implemented, with the exception of the `InsertFigureCommand` which has been added and is used by the `AbstractFigure` class.